Black Widow (ride)

-The Black Widow is a Zamperla Giant Discovery pendulum ride which is located at the Kennywood amusement park in West Mifflin, Pennsylvania, near Pittsburgh.
+Black Widow is a Zamperla Giant Discovery pendulum ride which is located at Kennywood amusement park in West Mifflin, Pennsylvania.
 It opened on June 8, 2012.

 History

 In late June 2011, Kennywood listed its Pitt Fall ride for sale with the International Rides Management brokerage company.
-On December 15, 2011, Kennywood announced that Black Widow would be added for the 2012 season, replacing the Pitt Fall.
-The attraction was shut down three months prior on September 18.
+On December 15, 2011, Kennywood announced that Black Widow would be added for the 2012 season, replacing Pitt Fall.
 Black Widow officially opened to the public on June 8, 2012.

-Ride
+Ride experience

 The giant circle swings in a pendulum motion while switching between clockwise and counterclockwise rotations.
 At the peak of the swing, riders reach a height of 146 ft above the ground and experience weightlessness.
-The Black Widow stands at 90 ft tall but reaches a height of 146 ft in full swing with an angle of 120 degrees from the center.
+Black Widow stands at 90 ft tall, but reaches a height of 146 ft in full swing with an angle of 120 degrees from the center.
 The pendulum motion propels riders back and forth at 68 mph.